VisualComputing/showcase/content/docs/shortcodes/pinna.md

 # Pinna illusions

 Pinna illusions encomposses various optical ilusions discovered by Dr. Baingio Pinna.
 We are gonna focus here on just two of them, composed by identical squares positioned in circular orbits around the center of the image.
-The position and shading of the squares creates in the first one the illusion of movement and in the second one the perception of spiraling orbits.
+The position and shading of the squares creates the perception of spiraling orbits in the first one and in the second one the illusion of movement.

+## Pinna's intertwining illusion

+One can see an array of squares in a seemingly spiraling position.
+Nonetheless, the ilussion is made of concentric circles of slightly rotated squares.

+{{< p5-div sketch="/vc/sketches/pinna-intertwining.js" >}}

 ## Pinna ilussion